hydra/pnpconvert/README.md

 * Groovy for production and test code.
 * Spock for automated unit tests.
 * Batik for SVG Generation.
 * Gradle build tool.
-Install Gradle 4.10.x from https://gradle.org/releases/
+Use included gradle wrapper to install Gradle. via `./gradlew`

 Running Tests
 =============